Okocha76/Okocha76.github.io/_posts/2020-01-10-predict-migration.md

 :-------------:|:-------------:
 [ ![](/img/permutation_imp.png) ](/img/permutation_imp.png) | [ ![](/img/xgboost.png) ](/img/xgboost.png)

 The next models consist of features with permutation importance > 0.
-Model accuracy rises to 61.4% using the selected features and a XGBoost Random Forest Classifier (right).
+Model accuracy increases to 61.4% with selected features and a XGBoost Random Forest Classifier (right).

 Partial Dependency Plots show the marginal effect one or two features have on the predicted outcome.
 Below is a single PDP for net migration rate.
 ![](/img/pdp_mig_rt.png)